-You should use a risk assessment to determine whether or not you need to install an emergency shower on your premises.
-You will need to assess whether there are hazardous substances on site that pose a risk to skin or eyes and will therefore require immediate rinsing in an emergency.
+It would be best to use a risk assessment to determine whether or not you need to install an emergency shower on your premises.
+You will need to assess whether hazardous substances on site pose a risk to skin or eyes and will, therefore, require immediate rinsing in an emergency.

-Important factors to consider when installing emergency showers, eyewash stations and/or eyewash bottles are the number of units being installed, the design of the units and the positioning of the units.
+Essential factors to consider when installing emergency showers, eyewash stations, and eyewash bottles are the number of units being installed, the design of the units and the positioning.